 All costs for travel for booked event are to be paid by the client.

-We charge an additional $50 for events booked on New Years Eve, New Years Day, Easter, Memorial Day and weekend of, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve, Christmas Day
+We charge an additional $50 for events that take place on New Years Eve, New Years Day, Easter, Memorial Day and weekend of, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve, Christmas Day

 Early Call Times